 N E W S

-PURITY will premiere at FilmSchoolFest in Munich November 19th & 22nd
+PURITY premiered at the FilmSchoolFest in Munich November 19th & 22nd

 MARY'S LITTLE MONSTER

 Perri re-teamed with SpitNVigor (THE BRUTES) to play Percy Bysshe Shelley for this intimate rendition of Thomas Kee's sexually haunted story of Mary Shelley, during the summer of 1816 and the events that lead to the creation of Frankenstein.